idanh8/the_future_of_typing/README.md

 6. run `mouse_control_with_fist_stop_mouse.py`.
 7. navigate to the window with the streamlit app running and start typing.

-> 🔔 **Import Note**:
+> 🔔 **Import Notes**:
-> Make sure you are connected to 1 display only! the app does not support multiple displays.
+> - Make sure you are connected to 1 display only! the app does not support multiple displays.
+>
-> running 2 seperate projects (streamlit app & mouse control) is essential to fully experience the final product.
+> - running 2 seperate projects (streamlit app & mouse control) is essential to fully experience the final product.
 You can also assess the keyboard alone wihtout the mouse control app.

 ### Keyborad Result
 ![result](images/keyboard_result.png)